Clik here to hear the .vav sound of laughing kookaburra

 I chose the links type of a course, because the object limitations should

 not be so obvious with more open spaces.
-If the next version of the game
+If the next version of the

 proves to be more generous in the custom art area, I might try to design